Kursenieki: Confusion

-Kursenieki are often confused with the extinct Curonian Baltic tribe, as neighbouring ethnic groups called Kuršininkai/Kursenieki as Curonians: in German, Latvian and Lithuanian, Kursenieki and the Curonian tribes are known by the same terms (Kuren, kurši and kuršiai respectively).
+Kursenieki are often confused with the extinct Curonian Baltic tribe, as neighbouring ethnic groups called Kuršininkai/ Kursenieki as Curonians: in German, Latvian and Lithuanian, Kursenieki and the Curonian tribes are known by the same terms (Kuren, kurši and kuršiai respectively).
+In Polish, they are referred to as either Kuronowie Pruscy, which translates to "Prussian Curonians", or Kurończycy, a name which distinguishes them from the autochthonous people of the Courland region in Latvia, known as Kurowie in Polish.
 In Lithuanian scholarly literature, the name kuršininkai is used to distinguish them from the Curonian tribe.
 Similarly in Latvian kursenieki is used mostly exclusively by scientists to distinguish them from the Curonian tribe.
 On the other hand, Kursenieki should not be confused with Kurzemnieki, which are the geographical group of Latvians from Courland.

+Self-designation

 The Kursenieki have never designated themselves as Latvians and called their own language "Curonian language" (kursisk valoud).
 From a linguistic point of view, it is a southwestern dialect of Latvian, while some linguists also consider it a sociolect as Kursenieki were predominantly fishermen.
 In German and Latvian writings of the 19th century, Kursenieki sometimes are called "Prussian Latvians" (Preussische Letten; Prūsijas latvieši).
 Kursenieki were loyal to Germany and identified themselves as German citizens and ethnic Kursenieki.

 Language

-The language spoken by the Kursenieki is called Kursenieki language.
-It is distinct from Curonian language (or Old Curonian) spoken by the Curonian people.
+The language spoken by the Kursenieki is referred to as the Kursenieki language.
+It is distinct from the Curonian language (or Old Curonian) spoken by the Curonian people.

 History

 Origins

 The exact origin of the Kursenieki is unclear.
 One version says that they are indigenous descendants of the Curonian tribe that lived there since antiquity, at least along the Curonian Spit.
 During the conquest of the Old Prussians and Curonians by the Teutonic Knights, the area became nearly uninhabited.
-In the process of various migrations of the 14th–17th centuries, Curonians from Courland settled near Memel, along the Curonian Spit, and in Sambia (all regions in East Prussia).
+In the process of various migrations of the 14th–17th centuries, Curonians from Courland settled near Memel, along the Curonian and Vistulan Spits, as well as in Sambia (all regions in East Prussia).
 They preserved the old self-designation of Curonians (kurši), while Curonians who stayed in Courland fused into Latvians.

-Over time the Kursenieki were assimilated by Germans, except along the Curonian Spit where some still live.
+Over time the Kursenieki were assimilated by Germans, except along the Vistulan and Curonian Spits, where some still live.
 Until the Soviet Army's takeover in 1945, several places in Sambia were named after Kursenieki, including Cranzkuhren, Neukuhren, Gross Kuhren, and Klein Kuhren.
 In 1649, Kursenieki lived from Memel to Danzig.
 At the end of the 19th century the total number of Kursenieki was around 4,000 persons.